chef/chef-web-docs/content/infra_language/checking_platforms.md

 where:

 - `parameter` is a comma-separated list, each specifying a platform, such as Red Hat, CentOS, or Fedora
-- `platform?` method is typically used with an `if`, `elsif`, or `case` statement that contains Ruby code that is specific for the platform, if detected
+- `platform?` method is typically used with an `if`, `elsif`, or `case` statement that contains Ruby code that's specific for the platform, if detected

 ### platform Values